 100-110 Commonwealth (240 Clarendon) was designed by Henry Hobson Richardson and built ca. 1873 for the Brattle Square Church.

-The first Brattle Square Congregational (later Unitarian) Church was built in 1699 on land donated by Thomas Brattle (the land was located on Brattle Street, replaced in the 1960s by Boston’s Government Center).
-In the 1770s, it was replaced by a new church in the same location.
-By the late 1860s many of its members had moved to the Back Bay and the Proprietors decided to relocate their church to the new neighborhood.
+The original Brattle Square Congregational (later Unitarian) Church was built in 1699 on land donated by Thomas Brattle (the land was located on Brattle Street, replaced in the 1960s by Boston’s Government Center).
+In the 1770s, the original church was replaced by a new church in the same location.
+By the late 1860s many of its members had moved to the Back Bay and the proprietors decided to relocate their church to the new neighborhood.
 A design competition was held and, in July of 1870, Henry Hobson Richardson received the commission to design the new church.

 In her Henry Hobson Richardson and His Works (Houghton, Mifflin and Co.; 1888), Mariana Griswold Van Rensselaer describes the church as it appeared soon after its completion:

 Click here for an index to the deeds for 110 Commonwealth (240 Clarendon), and click here for further information about the land between the south side of Commonwealth and Alley 435, from Clarendon to Dartmouth.